Legal Train Watching Locations

 Horseshoe Curve - A Must See to not only rail buff, but all people!
 This is the original railfan park.
 An admission fee, and scheduled hours restrict the freedom as other railfan parks have, but this park has been turned into a first class tourist attraction complete with an incline plane designed to take you from the visitor's center to the train tracks.
 Visit their web site for more info: Railroad City - Horseshoe Curve

-RailWalk - Located behind the (former) Station Mall & Altoona Railroad Memorial Museum.
+RailWalk - Located behind the Station Medical Center & Altoona Railroad Memorial Museum.
 This "railwalk" was built with the idea of train watching.
 Park benches, lighting as well as some covered shelters connect overhead pedestrian bridges that span over the tracks.
 This is a good area to photograph trains.

 Tunnel Park - A train watching park built by the western portals of Gallitzin Tunnel.
 From the park, you will look downward at the railroad.
 A quiet bridge next to the park crosses the tracks and maybe accessed to capture different views of trains in/out of the tunnel.
 Note: Some trains on the mainline maybe missed at this location, due to some trains are being routed through the "shorter" Portage Tunnel down the street.
 Expect 2/3rd's of rail traffic to pass this site.page for details on Gallitzin.

 Roanoke RailWalk - A walking path that parallels the NS Mainline between Hotel Roanoke and the Virginia Museum of Transportation.
 Park Benches, lighting, and scattered overhead shelters are along the walkway.
 An enclosed pedestrian bridge is near Hotel Roanoke.
 The Virginia Museum of Transportation is another place to catch the action, although a chain link fence hampers photography.
 The Martin Luther King pedestrian bridge is the best spot for photography.

 National Museum of Transportation - The museum boarders a Union Pacific / Amtrak line, the museum has a small deck for visitor to watch the passing trains.